Wilson, Texas

-Wilson is a small rural city in the northeastern quadrant of Lynn County, Texas, United States.
+Wilson is a small rural city in northeastern Lynn County, Texas, United States.
 As of the 2020 census, the population was 434.

 History

 The town of Wilson was established in 1912 by William Dickson Green of Shiner, Texas, and Lonnie Lumsden.
 Early settlers included German and Polish emigrant farmers who acquired property on former Wilson County School lands located in Lynn County, hence the city's name.

 Wilson was founded in anticipation that the Panhandle and Santa Fe Railway would lay tracks through the area.
 The Panhandle and Santa Fe Railway Company was one of the two major operating subsidiaries of the Atchison, Topeka and Santa Fe Railway Company (Santa Fe) in Texas, with lines crossing the Texas Panhandle and South Plains regions, as well as a line across the Trans-Pecos to Presidio.
 A branch line between Slaton Junction and Lamesa was constructed in 1911, and this line would pass directly through Wilson.

 In 1917, William Green built the "Green Building" that housed a mercantile store that quickly became the center of activity in this small town.
 The couple most involved in operating the store were Mr. and Mrs. J.T.
 Williams, who managed the store from 1916 to 1936, when Mr. Williams died.
 Mrs. Williams continued to manage the store for another few years until the early 1940s.
 In 1963, the citizens of Wilson celebrated the renovation of the Green Building, and today, the refurbished building serves as the city hall and historical museum, and continues to be a community gathering spot.